Nylia-in-C/CMPT395_Assignment1/README.md

 # CMPT395_Assignment1
-Github for the first CMPT 395 Assignment.
+Repository for the first CMPT 395 Assignment.